wieluk/jupyterhub-neurodesk/README.md

 ### Configuration

-#### User Directories

-Open `docker-compose.yml` and ensure `BASE_USER_DIR` is set to the directory where you want to save user data.
-This is where each user’s data will be stored persistently on the host machine.

-The configuration will automatically create a new folder for each user under this directory upon login.

 #### jupyterhub_config.py

 1. **Images**:
-   - The configuration allows multiple versions of the NeuroDesktop image.
-Users can select from specific tagged versions:
+   - The configuration dynamically fetches all available versions of the NeuroDesktop image from Docker Hub.
-     ```python
-     c.DockerSpawner.allowed_images = [
-         'vnmd/neurodesktop:latest',
-         'vnmd/neurodesktop:2024-10-16',
-         'vnmd/neurodesktop:2024-05-25',
-         # Additional versions are listed in the file
-     ]
-     ```

 2. **Resource Limits**:
    - You can set resource limits for each user’s container by uncommenting and adjusting `mem_limit` and `cpu_limit` in `jupyterhub_config.py`:
      ```python